-- Screening (completed): Determine whether the Draft Longford Town LTP is likely to result in significant environmental effects. - Scoping (completed): Consultation with the Environmental Authorities on the scope and level of detail to be considered in the assessment; and finalisation of the Scoping Report taking into account the submissions and observations received from the Environmental Authorities. - Draft Environmental Report and Non-Technical Summary (current stage): An assessment of the likely significant impacts on the environment as a result of implementation of the Draft Longford Town LTP. - Consultation (next stage) on the Draft Environmental Report and this Non-Technical Summary. - Stage 5: Addendum Environmental Report: Evaluation of the submissions and observations made on the draft Environmental Report.
-A screening assessment of the alterations to the LTP, where proposed, will be undertaken to determine their likely significant effects.
-If likely significant effects are identified, an Addendum Environmental Report will be prepared. - Stage 6: Consultation on the Addendum Environmental Report. - Stage 7: Final Environmental Report: Preparation of a Final Environmental Report that is consistent with the finalised Longford Town LTP. - Stage 8: SEA Statement: Identifying how environmental considerations and consultation responses have been integrated into the final Longford Town LTP.
+- Screening (completed): Determine whether the Draft Longford Town LTP is likely to result in significant environmental effects. - Scoping (completed): Consultation with the Environmental Authorities on the scope and level of detail to be considered in the assessment; and finalisation of the Scoping Report taking into account the submissions and observations received from the Environmental Authorities. - Draft Environmental Report and Non-Technical Summary (completed): An assessment of the likely significant impacts on the environment as a result of implementation of the Draft Longford Town LTP. - Consultation (completed) on the Draft Environmental Report and this Non-Technical Summary. - Final Environmental Report (current stage): Preparation of a Final Environmental Report that is consistent with the finalised Longford Town LTP. - SEA Statement (next stage): Identifying how environmental considerations and consultation responses have been integrated into the final Longford Town LTP.